smartSenseSolutions/Gaia-X-Compliance-Service/README.md

 - **x509privateKey** - your compliance service private key (needed to sign verified Self Descriptions)
 - **REGISTRY_URL** - link to your hosted registry or any other trusted registry.
 E.g. `https://registry.gaia-x.eu`
 - **BASE_URL** - the url of the location for the compliance service.
 This is used to generate the did:web of the complaince service instance.
 E.g. `http://localhost:3000`

+---
+**NOTE**

+If you are using a locally deployed registry, make sure it is up and running before starting the compliance service.
+Also, make sure the proper adjustments are done in the .env and docker-compose.yaml files (in the compliance repo):
+- by default both registy and compliance use http://localhost:3000 as their endpoint, make sure they are different in the local setup
+- by default the registry and compliance containers are setup on separate networks; make sure there is connectivity between them or they use the same network
+- the value for REGISTRY_URL is properly set in the .env file

+---

 ### Installation